 We felt the brakes weren't ideal, or at least not to our liking; brake feel wasn't truly linear and somewhat spongy.
 And the steering column is offset a smidgen to the right, toward the centerline of the vehicle.
 A lot of vehicles have imperfectly located steering wheels, but we were surprised to find this in a Subaru.

 All-wheel drive comes standard, and Subaru is a leader in this technology.
 Subaru's all-wheel-drive system makes the Tribeca an excellent choice when the weather turns foul or conditions become slippery, whether it's snow or ice, or a muddy, unpaved road, or a rainy, oily backroad or on-ramp.
 Under normal conditions, it sends 55 percent of the power to the rear, to provide a handling optimized rear-drive bias.
-The system also acts as an active safety feature even on dry pavement, helping to reduce skidding in corners and aiding the driver in controlling the vehicle.
+The system also serves as an active safety feature, even on dry pavement, helping to reduce skidding in corners and aiding the driver in controlling the vehicle.
 Subaru's all-wheel drive is your friend.